liljaba1337/r6marketplaceclient/README.md

 # r6marketplaceclient

-For now, I'm using a compiled version of my [R6S API wrapper](https://github.com/liljaba1337/r6-marketplace), so I can make all the required changes without pushing it to NuGet every time, therefore you'll need to manually build and reference it.

 The design is bad since I'm not a designer at all, but if someone wants to spend their time designing this project, I'll gladly accept any pull requests :3